CornellLabofOrnithology/auk/README.md

 -   `auk_complete()`: only retain checklists in which the observer has specified that they recorded all species seen or heard.
-It is necessary to retain only complete records for the creation of presence-absence data, because the “absence”" information is inferred by the lack of reporting of a species on checklists.
+It is necessary to retain only complete records for the creation of presence-absence data, because the “absence”” information is inferred by the lack of reporting of a species on checklists.

 Note that all of the functions listed above only modify the `auk_ebd`